• Skip to content

 School Uniform Update

 Our current uniform requirements do not include the wearing of leggings and bike shorts as part of the sports uniform.
-This issue was taken to the School Advisory Council meeting on Thursday night and, after much discussion, it was voted unanimously that leggings and bike shorts are not included as part of our school sports uniform.
+This issue was taken to a recent School Advisory Council meeting and, after much discussion, it was voted unanimously that leggings and bike shorts are not included as part of our school sports uniform.

 Sometimes children require alterations to the uniform for different reasons, including sensory concerns.
 If this is the case for you and your child please contact Jamie or Christine at school to discuss.